Create PDF from Markdown using Marked2

 • Indicate page breaks in preview

 If you turn on “Indicate page breaks in preview” option, you can see page breaks in the preview.
-You can insert any page breaks as needed.
+In addition, you can insert page breaks as needed.

 In the Headers and Footers group, enter %title into the Top Left and %page/%total into the Bottom Right.
-Turn on Header and Footer of Include on first page.
+Next, turn on Header and Footer of Include on first page.

-By this configuration, Marked insert the document title at the header and the page number at the footer when it create the PDFs.
+With this configuration, Marked2 will insert the document title at the header and the page number at the footer when creating PDFs.

 Configure the export option